PaddlePaddle/docs/doc/fluid/beginners_guide/install/install_Docker_en.md

 ### Anouncements

-* Python version is 2.7 in the image
+* Python version is 2.7 in the images
 * PaddlePaddle Docker doesn't install `vim` by default in order to reduce the volume, and you can install it by executing `apt-get install -y vim` command in the container to edit codes.

 ### Supplementary Instructions